josanly/django-rest-api/README.md

 2. Inject it into special part of documentation (see `apidoc.rst` file)
 3. Generate UML Class Diagram and include it too
 4. Convert README.md to ReST using pandoc and add it at the root part of documentation

+### Auto generated files of documentation in `docs/api/` folder

+_Do not commit files from the folder `docs/api/`._

+The folder `docs/api/` need to be keep into the ile tree of documentation part (see `.gitkeep` file) but all files inside this folder must be generated automatically and not commited.